 And she did, finishing her degree in four years rather than the scheduled six.

-So, what are her tips for project managing family, work and study?
+So, what are her tips for project managing family, work and study with an information studies online course?

 “You’ll never feel like you’re ready, so you may as well just begin.
 I think, like everybody, I managed quite poorly at times.
 I only twigged about halfway through the degree that I got a lot more done if I wasn’t at home.
 There were less distractions.
 I wasn’t tempted to do a load of washing, start dinner or chat.
 So I did a lot of weekend study at the library.